shamblett/xml2json/README.md

    items can be referenced through the 'item' property.
 This is better for the usage this transform is suited to, the parsing of simple list like structures of books, records etc that just happen to be in XML.
+   There is also an alternative Parker transformer that transforms node elements that have attributes.
+   The standard Parker transformer should suffice for most use cases.

 ## Badgerfish
 The Badgerfish transformer follows the rules documented [here](http://www.sklar.com/badgerfish/), to summarise :-